Travel Trade and Group Travel

 Group Activities and Accommodation

 Whether you want to learn something new or improve on your existing skills lots of outdoor experts are on hand in Keswick with a wide range of activities for your group to try.
 On the water you can choose from sailing, windsurfing, canoeing, kayaking, paddleboarding or just relaxing in a rowing boat.
 High adrenalin sports are in abundance in Keswick from paragliding to rock climbing to mountain biking.
+View our Adventure Keswick pages to give you an idea of the wealth of activities avilable in the area.
 Up in England’s only true Mountain Forest at Whinlatter you’ll find mountain bike and walking trails.
 Group accommodation is available where multi activity or team building events can be provided all year round.
 Visit our activities page and accommodation page for more information.

-Keswick and the surrounding area has a great choice of events throughout the year from annual favourites in our Festival Calendar like Words by the Water, the Keswick Film Festival and the Keswick Jazz and Blues Festival to sporting events such as the Keswick Mountain Festival, Derwentwater Regatta and a host of Trail Runs and Trialthlons.
+Keswick and the surrounding area has a great choice of events throughout the year from annual favourites in our Festival Calendar like Words by the Water, the Keswick Film Festival and the Keswick Jazz and Blues Festival to sporting events such as the Keswick Mountain Festival and a host of Trail Runs and Triathlons.
 Festive events include the Keswick Christmas Lights Switch On, Keswick Live Advent and the Keswick Victorian Fayre.

 There is a packed calendar of events throughout the year featuring music, dance, exhibitions, fairs, arts and crafts, theatre, cinema and live streaming events.